Planning for College

 - Find the college that fits you: Visit colleges to find out if they are the right size, do they have a good location, or what type of extracurricular activities do they offer?
 Can you see yourself on campus as a successful student?

-- Learn about paying for college: Your best resource is to apply as soon as possible for the Free Application for Federal Student Aid (FASA) in the spring of your senior year of high school.
+- Learn about paying for college: Your best resource is to apply for the Free Application for Federal Student Aid (FAFSA).
+The FAFSA opens October 1, 2016 for students who intend to enroll in college for the 2017–2018 academic year.
+FAFSA's new prior-prior year tax policy allows your family to use tax and income information from 2015.
 Financial aid can be given based on need or merit in a variety of grants, scholarships, work-study and student loans.
 You can also research local, state and national scholarships for additional funding.